Otieno12/QML-/README.md

 README.md: This file, providing an overview of the project and instructions to get started.

 ##Dataset
-The dataset consists of grayscale images of liquid crystals captured under different conditions.
+The dataset consists images of liquid crystals captured under different conditions.
 The images are preprocessed and normalized before being fed into the model.

 ##Model
-ResNet 50 and Ordinal Neural network for phase transition temp predictions
+ResNet 50